-A 50-foot undisturbed buffer adjacent to the Williamsburg Estates subdivision has been provided.
-In fact in CDP approval recommends that the Planning Board make a final decision regarding the preservation of a 300-foot buffer along Williamsburg Estates.
-Staff recommends a 200-foot buffer with this preliminary plan, as discussed further.
+CDP approval recommends that the Planning Board make a final decision regarding the preservation of a 300-foot buffer along Williamsburg Estates.
+A 200-foot undisturbed buffer adjacent to the Williamsburg Estates subdivision has been required.

 c.
 That portion of the property adjacent to Frank Tippett Road shall be supplemented with plant materials or other screening.